matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Sometimes the server admin will want to ensure certain accounts are never blocked by mau checking.
 These accounts are specified by this option.
 Defaults to none.
-Uncomment and add users to enable.
+Add accounts by specifying the `medium` and `address` of the reserved threepid (3rd party identifier).

 Example configuration:
 ```